Sodiq-123/My-code-snippets-/README.md

 # My-code-snippets
-Important and general solution to my coding issues / problems
+Important and general solution to coding issues / problems